anebz/cloud/Accreditations/aws_solutions_associate.md

   * A subnet is deemed to be a public subnet if it has a route table that directs traffic to the internet gateway
   * Egress-only Internet Gateway: used for VPCs with IPv6
   * Entry in route table: 0.0.0.0/0 -> my_internet_gateway
-* NAT Gateway: allows subnets access to the Internet
+* NAT Gateway: allows subnets access to the Internet, managed by AWS, scales based on demand
   * allows instances with no public IPs to access the internet.
 Internet traffic can't access the instances
   * Can't be associated with security groups
   * Used only for IPv4
   * Must be deployed in a public subnet
+* NAT Instance: managed by the user with no auto scaling

 > Connection between 2 VPCs

-Peering connection: allows connection just within the VPCs, not with the connections that the other VPC has
+* Peering connection: allows connection just within the VPCs, not with the connections that the other VPC has
+  * If B peers to A and C, A and C aren't connected
+* CIDR-ranges should not overlap

-To connect instances between 2 different VPCs, set up peering connection + re-configure route table's target and destination of the instances' subnet
+* To connect instances between 2 different VPCs, set up peering connection + re-configure route table's target and destination of the instances' subnet

 > Connect from VPC to AWS resources

-* VPC endpoint: connect the VPC to AWS resources by PrivateLink without requiring an Internet gateway.
+* VPC endpoint: connect the VPC to AWS resources (that aren't part of VPC) by PrivateLink without requiring an Internet gateway.
 Traffic between your VPC and the other services does not leave the Amazon network.
 VPC endpoints for Amazon S3 provide secure connections to S3 buckets that do not require a gateway or NAT instances.
 	- Interface endpoint: used by most AWS resources
 	- Gateway endpoint: used by S3 and DynamoDB